nikolis7/Cement-Mill-Process-Optimization/README.md

 # Cement-Mill-Process-Optimization

-This is a teamwork project with the following conntributors :
+This is a teamwork project with the following contributors :
 Bill Dimou
 Olga Kyriazi
 Sotiris Simos